ruiramos/x-fontawesome/README.md

 # x-fontawesome

-Polymer Web Component that registers Font Awesome SVGs so you can use them easily in your components.
+Polymer Web Component that registers Font Awesome SVGs as a core-iconset-svg so you can use them easily in your components.

 ## Demo